 Beef Stock Concentrate

+• Adjust rack to top position and preheat oven to 425 degrees.
 Bring 3 TBSP butter (6 TBSP for 4 servings) to room temperature.
-Wash and dry all produce.
-Peel and dice sweet potatoes into ½-inch pieces.
+Wash and dry all produce. • Peel and dice sweet potatoes into ½-inch pieces.
 Place in a medium pot with enough salted water to cover by 2 inches.
-Bring to a boil and cook until easily pierced by a fork, 15-20 minutes.
-Drain and return to pot.
+Bring to a boil and cook until tender, 15-20 minutes. • Drain and return sweet potatoes to pot. • Keep covered off heat until ready to mash.

-Meanwhile, thinly slice chives.
-Trim and discard woody bottom ends from asparagus.
-Put peppercorns in a zipclose bag and crush with a heavy pan or rolling pin; pour onto a plate and spread into an even layer.
-Pat beef dry with paper towels; season all over with salt.
-Press both sides of beef into peppercorns to evenly coat.
+• Meanwhile, thinly slice chives.
+Place peppercorns in a zip-close bag and crush with a heavy-bottomed pan or rolling pin; pour onto a plate and spread into an even layer. • Pat beef * dry with paper towels; season all over with salt.
+Press both sides of beef into crushed peppercorns to evenly coat.
 TIP: For a milder flavor, sprinkle beef with peppercorns instead.

-Heat a drizzle of oil in a large pan over medium-high heat.
-Add beef and cook almost to desired doneness, 4-7 minutes per side.
-Add stock concentrate and 2 TBSP water (3 TBSP for 4 servings) to pan.
-Simmer until sauce is thickened and beef reaches desired doneness, 1-2 minutes.
-Turn beef to coat, then transfer to a shallow dish.
-Turn off heat; wipe out pan.
+• Heat a drizzle of oil in a large pan over medium-high heat.
+Add beef and cook almost to desired doneness, 4-7 minutes per side. • Add stock concentrate and 2 TBSP water (3 TBSP for 4 servings).
+Simmer until sauce has thickened and beef reaches desired doneness, 1-2 minutes more.
+Turn beef to coat, then transfer everything to a shallow dish. • Turn off heat.

-In a second small bowl, combine remaining 2 TBSP softened butter (4 TBSP for 4 servings), 1 tsp chives (2 tsp for 4), salt, and pepper.
-(TIP: If butter is still cold, microwave 5-10 seconds.)
-Divide beef, sweet potatoes, and asparagus between plates.
-Sprinkle asparagus with almonds.
+• In a small microwave-safe bowl, combine remaining 2 TBSP softened butter (4 TBSP for 4 servings), 1 tsp chives (2 tsp for 4), salt, and pepper.
+TIP: If butter is still cold, microwave 5-10 seconds. • Divide beef, sweet potatoes, and Brussels sprouts between plates.
+Sprinkle sprouts with almonds.
 Top beef with chive butter.
-Garnish with remaining chives.
+Garnish with remaining chives and serve.